 A numeric entry box allows the input of a number.
 When entering a number, the display will show digits with the currently selected digit flashing.
-To move the digits to change left and right press <SEL> and <ITM> respectively.
-When the digit is selected the <EDT> key is pressed to increment the digit from 0 through 9. <ZERO> key is pressed to decrement the digit from 9 through 0.
+The <SEL> key is pressed to select a digit to change.
+When the digit is selected the <EDT> key is pressed to increment the digit from 0 through 9.
 The left most digit can also be changed to a dash (-) to enter a negative number.
-The <OK> key is pressed to accept the number that has been entered and return to the menu item. <POWER> key is pressed to exit the editor without saving changes.
+The <OK> key is pressed to accept the number that has been entered and return to the menu item.